Michael N. Nolan

-Michael Nicholas Nolan (May 4, 1833 – May 31, 1905) was a U.S. Representative from New York State and Mayor of Albany, New York, the state capital.
+Michael Nicholas Nolan (May 4, 1833 – May 31, 1905) was an American businessman and politician who served one term as a U.S. Representative from New York State from 1881 to 1883, and as Mayor of Albany, New York, the state capital, from 1878 to 1883.

 Biography

 Nolan was born in County Carlow, Ireland. and immigrated to the United States at the age of ten.
 He attended the public schools in Albany.
 He studied with a local attorney but went to California during the Gold Rush without attaining admission to the bar.

 Career

 In California, Nolan was employed on the street railway system of San Francisco and soon became manager.